 - Fear of intimacy

-Self-esteem can be raised by therapy and changing our behavior, beliefs and perceptions.
-Many people struggle with self-esteem from their earliest childhood years.
-Therapy is often required for this condition.
-It’s a difficult one to treat.
-If left untreated, it can lead to mental health problems and even self-harm.
-If you are unhappy in your relationship, improving your self-esteem can increase your love for your partner.
-Therapy can often make a difference in a couple’s happiness and relationships.
+Self-esteem can be enhanced through therapy and altering our behavior, beliefs and perceptions.
+Unfortunately, many people struggle with low self-worth from childhood onwards – making therapy an often necessary condition that must be treated in order to avoid mental health problems or even self-harm.
+If you are unhappy in your relationship, improving self-esteem could increase love for your partner; therapy often makes a huge difference in couples’ happiness levels and relationships.

-A supportive, caring therapist can help you develop a realistic view of yourself and encourage you to take chances and look for the positives in order to overcome low self-esteem.
+A supportive, caring therapist can assist you in developing an accurate perspective of yourself and encouraging you to take chances and focus on finding positives to overcome low self-esteem.

-Therapy to address self-worth problems is sometimes called “person-centered” (or “person-centric”), meaning you work from within.
-Cognitive behavioral therapy can be used to treat low self-esteem, anxiety and depression.
+Therapy to address self-worth issues is sometimes referred to as “person-centered”, meaning you work from within.
+Cognitive behavioral therapy (CBT) can be utilized to combat low self-esteem, anxiety and depression.

-You can improve your self-esteem by doing things on your own, in addition to seeking individual psychotherapy or cognitive-behavioral therapy group therapy.
+You can boost your self-esteem by taking steps on your own, in addition to seeking individual psychotherapy or cognitive-behavioral therapy group therapy.